6 Important Theories in Social Work

 In order for social learning to occur, a person must want to emulate the person they’re watching.
 The individual pays close attention to the action and retains the action in memory.
 Then, the individual must experience a situation where the behavior can be repeated and must be motivated to repeat the behavior.

-Social learning theory relates to social work because social workers may want to understand how role models affect the behaviors and moods in those they work with.
-Social learning theory can also help social workers form intervention strategies that use positive modeling and reinforcement to create new positive behaviors in their clients.
+Social workers can use this theory to better understand how role models affect the behaviors and emotions of their clients.
+Social learning theory can also help social workers form intervention strategies that use positive modeling and reinforcement to encourage their clients to engage in new positive behaviors.

 2. Systems theory

 Systems theory proposes that people are products of complex systems, rather than individuals who act in isolation.
-In this theory, behavior is influenced by a variety of factors that work together as a system.
-These factors include family, friends, social settings, religious structure, economic class and home environment, which can all influence how individuals act and think.
+According to this theory, behavior is influenced by a variety of factors that work together as a system.
+These factors include family, friends, social settings, religious structure, economic class, and home environment.

 Social workers using systems theory will work to understand how their clients are influenced by the systems they’re a part of.
 Social workers then identify where systemic breakdowns are affecting behavior.